 - weeds near docks, rocks, or laydowns

-- weed cover near creek channels or points
+- vegetation near creek channels or points

 The Best Fall Largemouth Bass Fishing Locations